sftcd/openssl/esnistuff/README.md

 Most recent first...

-- When testing resumption, I had to run ``testclient.sh`` without ``-d`` to get a session ticket - seems like we're exiting too soon or something if we omit the ``-d`` (which seems counterintuitive but I guess there's a reason).
+- When testing resumption, I had to run ``testclient.sh`` without ``-d`` to get a session ticket - seems like we're exiting too soon or something if we omit the ``-d`` (which seems counterintuitive).
 That seems true both against CF and against my own server on localhost.
 E.g., this command doesn't result in a session ticket being stored, nor received:

             $ ./testclient.sh -H ietf.org -S sess -d